 The autocorrelation of the signal can be fitted to a single exponential decay function to give the time constant of the fluctuations τz.

-The hydrodynamic friction coefficient ζ of the microsphere can be corrected for the microspheres proximity to a surface5,10 and then the stiffness of the calibration trap is given by kz=ζτz (see Supplementary Materials A).
+The hydrodynamic friction coefficient ζ of the microsphere can be corrected for the microspheres proximity to a surface5,10 .
+The stiffness of the calibration trap is then given by kz=ζτz (see Supplementary Materials A).